-Tragically then, on September 7th of last year, Pike was forcibly evicted from his four-year long ‘Merry’ home, despite receiving much media attention and financial support from a successful crowd-funding project, which was set up to help him fight the Woodland Trust.
-Bailiffs and policemen came to the scene to escort him away, where upon he was arrested and fined for the apparent ‘obstruction of a court official in the execution of his duty.’
-It was “initially extremely distressing”, Pike stated, his architectural landmark of a home being completely flattened into the ground and relegated to the realms of fond memory.
-But a whole season on, and he has a found a way to negotiate the rhythms of normal routine.
-Back at home with his mother and his old job at a warehouse, Pike told us: “I’m hoping to save up the money to one day construct my own self-sustaining eco-home, and to use more technology in the project.
-I’m also playing the guitar at the moment - an instrument I began teaching myself at the Merry Hill house – to keep my creativity flowing.
-There are a lot of love songs and there’s a mix of rock and pop.
+Here, tragically, on September 7th of last year, Pike was forcibly evicted from his four-year long Merry domicile, despite receiving much public support and financial aid in the form of a successful crowd-funding project.
+Bailiffs and policemen came to the scene to escort him away.
+He was arrested and fined for the apparent ‘obstruction of a court official in the execution of his duty.’
+It was “initially extremely distressing”, Pike stated, his architectural landmark of a masterpiece being irreversibly destroyed.
+It was entirely flattened, relegated entirely to the pictorial realm of memory.
+However, a whole season on, and he has a found a way to return the rhythms of normal routine again.
+Back at home with his mother, Pike told us: “I’m hoping to save up the money to one day construct my own self-sustaining eco-home, and use more tech in the project.
+In terms of inspiration, I’m also playing the guitar at the moment: an instrument I began teaching myself at Merry Hill to keep imagination alive.
+There are a lot of love songs and they’re a mixture of rock and pop.
 I’ve written quite a bit and hope to pursue that in some capacity too."
-Thus as is his habit, Pike does not view the interim period as a loss, but rather a way to rejuvenate his wonderfully wandering feet.
-Indeed, he has already been approached by BBC Three Counties Radio for his new-found, hands-on music talent.
-Though the media has previously talked of Pike and his subversive ‘real estate’ as a critique on the London housing crisis, and even a symbol for the renegade left, it seems the man himself sees a much more immediate spiritual reality: “my motto is ‘Is-ness”, he finished.
-“That means simply to be.
-I envision a society similar to socialism perhaps, but more descriptively an earth economy where we all share and give back: we all have great ideas and gifts within us and they need not be suppressed.”
-His activism being deeply personal, Pike puts aside the distraction of theory politics, and makes one truly think of the people.
+Pike is currently back in his old job at a warehouse.

 How long did your home take to build; what materials did you use and what did you do?